wolfSSL/wolfssl-examples/certfields/extendedKeyUsage/README.md

-An app for checking the keyUsage Extensions in a cert.
+An app for checking the extendedKeyUsage Extensions in a cert.

 Assumptions:
 wolfSSL Library must be configured with --enable-opensslextra